 Marc Ratkovic is currently an Assistant Professor in the Department of Politics at Princeton University.
 His research builds on the intersection between machine learning, causal inference, and political methodology.
 He has focused on developing statistical methods for drawing reliable causal inference from social science and other observational data.
 His work has won the Society for Political Methodology's Gosnell Prize for Excellence in Political Methodology and the Tom Ten Have Citation at the Atlantic Causal Inference Conference.

-For a copy of my CV, see here:
+For a copy of my CV, see here: link.

 Previous Education and Experience

 Marc received his PhD in political science and Masters in Statistics from the University of Wisconsin-Madison in 2011 under David Weimer.
 His dissertation developed several methods for variable selection and fitting high-dimensional models with applications to political science.